Majors and Careers for Those Who Want to Help the Earth

 Ecology

-Ecology is the study of the relationships between living organisms, humans, and the physical environment—a perfect for those looking for careers in environmentalism.
+Ecology is the study of the relationships between living organisms, humans, and the physical environment—perfect for those looking for careers in environmentalism.
 Those majoring in Ecology gain an understanding of ecosystems and ways to use natural resources while keeping the Earth healthy.
 As in the many other fields of studies previously mentioned, students have opportunities to specialize in many areas, from Public Health, Biomedicine, Endangered Species, Agriculture, and more.
-This major’s versatility in many industries allows graduates to use their knowledge and passion for the environment in various sectors with the potential to champion for change in various areas from research to policy.
+This major’s versatility in many industries allows graduates to use their knowledge and passion for the environment in various sectors with the potential to champion change in various areas from research to policy.

 Related: The Many Branches of Ecology Majors